Essential Oils 101

-A transformative treatment for all kinds of skin, from dry and sensitive to seriously acne-prone, this can be used as everything from moisturizer, makeup remover, cuticle and lip balm, to makeup primer and a base for mixing with makeup powders and pigments.
+A transformative treatment for all kinds of skin, from dry and sensitive to blemish-prone, this can be used as everything from moisturizer, makeup remover, cuticle and lip balm, to makeup primer and a base for mixing with makeup powders and pigments.
 The tiniest bit goes an incredibly long way.

 I start experimenting: I massage a mix of the RMS and lavender oil into my neck and shoulders before bed—incredibly calming.
-(Some research show that simply inhaling lavender can help to shift moods.)
 Then I mix the lavender and eucalyptus with the coconut oil: heady.

 Vitruvi Lavender Essential Oil

-Made of 100% certified-organic lavender harvested from high alpine fields in France, this essential oil is paradoxically soothing and energizing all at once.
-Antibacterial, antiviral, and antifungal, lavender’s powers can be accessed via Vitruvi’s gorgeous Stone Diffuser, or through direct palm inhalation.
-For blemish-prone, sensitive skin, it can also be a gentle-yet-effective spot treatment.
+Made of 100% certified-organic lavender harvested from high alpine fields in France, this essential oil is soothing.
+Lavender’s powers can be accessed via Vitruvi’s gorgeous Stone Diffuser, or through direct palm inhalation.

 Next, I blend grapefruit essential oil into the coconut—the result is fresh and uplifting without being floral.
 It quickly becomes my everyday fragrance—I do my coconut oil concoction on my limbs in the mornings, then smooth a few drops of just the oil onto my wrists.
-Squashed in a packed subway on my commute to and from work, I feel calm, yet wider awake, less stressed.
+Squashed in a packed subway on my commute to and from work, I feel relaxed, yet wider awake.
 I play around with how many drops to use in how much coconut oil—there’s no wrong or right (or exact chemistry) to it.

 I’m not stopping there, either: I’ve started mixing friends their own coconut-essential oil infusions in chic Weck mason jars as b-day and housewarming presents.
 I gave my husband (who is running a crazy-town ultra-marathon) a lavender-coconut oil massage, and he won’t stop asking when his next “session” is.